My recent publications

 'The paramount truth to emerge from the essays in Recovering Scotland’s Slavery Past is that this little country was a big player in a hellish business.'
 Rosemary Goring, review article in the Herald (10 Oct 2015)

-My essay in this book ‘The habits of these creatures in clinging one to the other': Enslaved Africans, Scots and the plantations of Guyana' was described as 'excellent' by Dr Nuala Zahedieh (Director, Scottish Centre for Diaspora Studies) speaking at the launch of the book on 22 October 2015.
+My essay in this book: ‘The habits of these creatures in clinging one to the other': Enslaved Africans, Scots and the plantations of Guyana'.

 'This pioneering volume also has a resonance far beyond slavery, underlining the impact of slavery on Scotland itself.
 Here is a book which ultimately demands a broader reappraisal of modern Scottish history.'
 James Walvin, author of Crossings: Africa, the Americas and the Atlantic Slave Trade.